smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ## Component Readiness Requests

-Once the components are registered, the HMI must notify sdl that it is ready to begin further communication using the [BasicCommunication.OnReady](../basiccommunication/onready) notification.
+Once the components are registered, the HMI must notify SDL Core that it is ready to begin further communication using the [BasicCommunication.OnReady](../basiccommunication/onready) notification.

-Upon receipt of the OnReady notification, SDL will begin checking the availability of the different HMI components via a chain of requests:
+Upon receipt of the OnReady notification, SDL Core will begin checking the availability of the different HMI components via a chain of requests:

   * `UI.IsReady` - The display availability
   * `VR.IsReady` - The voice recognition module availability
   * `TTS.IsReady` - The Text-To-Speech module availability
   * `Navigation.IsReady` - Navigation engine availability
   * `VehicleInfo.IsReady` - Indicates whether vehicle information can be collected and provided
-  * `RC.IsReady` - Indicates whether vehicle RC modules are present and ready to communicate with SDL
+  * `RC.IsReady` - Indicates whether vehicle RC modules are present and ready to communicate with SDL Core

 !!! note